fvgls/Projet_Spring_Hibernate/README.md

 * A event has a list of participants.
 * A participant can take part in only one event
-    * **NB:** A user of the application would have to create a participant profile for each event he want to attend.
+    * **NB:** A user of the application would have to create a participant profile for each event he wants to attend.

 ### Functionnalities